gdm-settings/gdm-settings/README.md

 #### On Arch/Manjaro

-This app is available in the AUR as [gdm-settings](https://aur.archlinux.org/packages/gdm-settings) and [gdm-settings-git](https://aur.archlinux.org/packages/gdm-settings-git).
+This app is available in the AUR as [gdm-settings](https://aur.archlinux.org/packages/gdm-settings) and [gdm-settings-git](https://aur.archlinux.org/packages/gdm-settings-git) (recommended).
 You can install it using your favorite AUR helper.
 For example,

 ````bash
 yay -S gdm-settings-git